Julius Anthony Pizzoferrato Jr., 90, of Steubenville died peacefully with his family at his side on Monday, June 17, 2019 at Valley Hospice.

 The family would like to thank the caregivers and staff at Valley Hospice Care North for their excellent care of Julius.

-To send flowers to the family or plant a tree in memory of Julius Anthony Pizzoferrato Jr., please visit our floral store.
+To send flowers to Julius' family, please visit our floral store.